Finding the Linearization of a Function at a Point: A full breakdown

 The Error in Linearization

 It's crucial to understand that linearization provides an approximation.
-The accuracy of this approximation depends on the distance between the point x and the point a.
-The closer x is to a, the better the approximation.
-The error involved in using the linearization is given by the difference between the actual function value and the linearized value: Error = f(x) - L(x).
+Because of that, the accuracy of this approximation depends on the distance between the point x and the point a.
+In practice, the closer x is to a, the better the approximation.
+And the error involved in using the linearization is given by the difference between the actual function value and the linearized value: Error = f(x) - L(x).
 The study of error bounds is a significant aspect of numerical analysis and is beyond the scope of this introductory guide.

 Applications of Linearization